Modern YEAR FIVE

 –REFERENCE: In Infinity Inc #34, Batman #655, Batman #667-669, and The Batman Files—originally told in World’s Finest Comics #89.
 By this point, superheroes all over the world have been directly inspired by the Dynamic Duo.
 These heroes are affectionately (and jokingly) referred to by the press as “The Batmen of All Nations.”
 Out of these international heroes, Batman and Robin have a public team-up with England’s father-son superhero combo, Knight (Percy Sheldrake) and Squire (Cyril Sheldrake).
 (Young Cyril will later become the second Knight and one of Batman’s trusted allies in the future.)
 We aren’t told specifically whether or not Batman and Robin team-up with other “Batmen of All Nations”—such as Native American father-son superhero combo Man-of-Bats and Little Raven, Italy’s The Legionary, France’s Musketeer, or Australia’s Ranger—but, at the very least, Batman and Robin would be aware of them.
 (All of these international heroes—sans the Native Americans—are also part of a UN-like international policing collective known as “The Dome,” which is a direct precursor to what will eventually become The Global Guardians.)
 Not long after Batman teams with the heroes he’s inspired, Commissioner Gordon, on mayoral orders, sets up a meeting between famous billionaire philanthropist John Mayhew and Batman.
 Mayhew attempts to recruit Batman (and Robin) onto a new official superhero team dubbed The Club of Heroes.
 Essentially, Mayhew wants to turn the “Batmen of All Nations” into a legit fighting unit.
 Knight, Squire, Wingman, El Gaucho, Man-of-Bats, Little Raven, Musketeer, Legionary, and Ranger are already onboard.
 Batman says he will think about it.
 After some careful deliberation, Batman and Robin reluctantly agree to join John Mayhew’s Club of Heroes.
 Once assembled, the “Club of Heroes” venture fails immediately.
 The team doesn’t get along and disbands in less than a half hour.

 –FLASHBACK: From Trinity #18—and also referenced in Robin #149.
-Originally told in Batman #112.
+Originally told in Batman #112 Part 1.
 Signalman (Phil Cobb) debuts by robbing the Gotham Trust and using smoke signals as clues.
-Trinity #18 contains a flashback that illustrates the Dynamic Duo having just defeated the flamboyant Signalman, who wears his signature the yellow-and-red clad costume with moons and stars all over his cape.
+Trinity #18 contains a flashback that illustrates the Dynamic Duo having just defeated the flamboyant Signalman, who is clad in his signature the yellow-and-red costume with moons and stars all over his cape.
 As referenced in Batman #682, Batman and Robin keep Signalman’s costume as a trophy.

 –REFERENCE: In the second feature to Detective Comics #782.
 Late November—the anniversary of Batman’s parents’ deaths.
 Batman places two roses at the site of his folks’ double murder.